 English 2 Honors (10th grade – Social Justice)

-his class, as a stepping stone for Advanced Placement and International Baccalaureate, cover all the aforementioned material listed for English 2 and additional texts, papers, and research.
-For admission, students are required to complete an application, to get their current English teacher’s recommendation, to submit a copy of their report card with As and Bs in all subjects, and to take and score well on the department test (essay).
+Students in this class, as a stepping stone for Advanced Placement and International Baccalaureate, cover all the aforementioned material listed for English 2 and additional texts, papers, and research.
+For admission, students are required to complete an application, to get their current English teacher’s recommendation, to submit a copy of their report card with A’s and B’s in all subjects, and to take and score well on the department placement test (essay).
 Additionally, attendance and PSAT scores (AP Potential) will be considered.
 Please see your current English teacher for more information.